Technological guide to the production of lemonades based on micro emulsions of CO2 extracts (part 1)

 3.7.5 If the already filled and closed beverage does not undergo pasteurization (e.g. in a tunnel pasteurizer), the packaging and closures are subjected to disinfection immediately before bottling.
 Various methods of disinfection can be used, for example, bactericidal irradiation, steaming or spraying with a cleaning solution approved by the Rospotrebnadzor authorities, followed by rinsing.

-3.7.6 Permissible negative deviations of the net content from the nominal amount of each unit of consumer packaging with a drink – in accordance with the requirements of GOST 8.579-2002.
+3.7.6 Permissible negative deviations of the net content from the nominal amount of each unit of consumer packaging with a drink – in accordance with the requirements of G 8.579-2002.
 Permissible positive deviations are determined by the company.

 3.7.7 Ready-to-use beverages in consumer packaging are checked for organoleptic and physico-chemical parameters at the start of bottling and at intervals depending on the duration of bottling.